 Cavin’s first attempt in 2010 – to earn an engineering degree while working full time – led to an impossible schedule, forcing him to stop attending classes and re-evaluate.
 After moving to the Lindsay Corporation for a job as an electrical controls designer, his boss encouraged him to go back and finish his degree.

-Initially attending Metropolitan Community College, Josh eventually transfered to UNO and the Bachelor of Multidisciplinary Studies in 2015.
+Initially attending Metropolitan Community College, Josh eventually transferred to UNO and the Bachelor of Multidisciplinary Studies in 2015.

 “Every day after work and on weekends I would work on school work,” Cavin says.
 “All of the instructors were so understanding and flexible knowing that I may not be able to respond to an email or turn in an assignment until I got home from work.
 It really helped make things go smoothly.”